DSA Arrays Hashing TypeScript

 Contains Duplicate (Easy) Solution

-Understanding the Problem: To understand hash mapping let's take a look at this problem of duplicates.
+Understanding the Problem: To understand hashing, let's look at a classic duplicate-detection problem.
 We check if there are any duplicate elements in a numbers array nums.
-The task find a duplicate at least twice in an array of numbers if there is output true, if not output false.
+The task is to determine whether any value appears at least twice in the array.

 Let's break down how to solve the NeetCode.io Contains Duplicate: problem.
 First a brute force and then in TS, an optimal solution with intuition and a step-by-step approach on how to solve the problem.